AndreaCirilloAC/acsblog/content/post/2015-08-18-deploy-your-shiny-app-on-aws-with-a-function.md

 ## Let me know

 I am already working on some further improving of the ramazon functionalities, like the update function to be run after the first deploy and some other facilities.
 Nevertheless I would **really appreciate you coming back after using ramazon** to tell me what you went wrong, preferably **[opening Github issues](https://github.com/AndreaCirilloAC/ramazon)**, what could be done better and what you would like to see.

+Ramazon package has been also covered within the practical Cookbook published by Packt: [**Rstudio for R Statistical Computing Cookbook**](https://amzn.to/2HiZU5G).